As I look back on the past several years, there is one decision that has been the most influential: when I decided to start a blog.

 If your goal is to gain a large audience as soon as possible, the best way to stand out from the 83 million plus new posts written each month is to find a very specific niche and write extensively about that topic.
-You may have a topic to share that you’re incredibly passionate about, or just want to update family and friends and don’t care as much about the audience or income building.
-Or you may want to quickly begin generating income from your blog.
+You may have a topic to share that you’re incredibly passionate about, or just want to update family and friends.
+You may not care about building a large audience or you may want to generate income from your blog more quickly.

 What Do You Want To Learn?

 One of the best ways to start blogging is to write about your own journey as you learn about a topic that you’re interested in.

 You may be thinking that you need to be an ‘Expert’ before you start blogging about your topic, but that’s simply not true.
 Some of the most interesting bloggers that I follow are sharing what they’re learning and the mistakes they make along the way.
 Don’t be afraid to share your journey, even if that journey includes a few “failures” and setbacks.